torvalds/linux/Documentation/filesystems/fscrypt.rst

 Nevertheless, to add a key to one of the process-subscribed keyrings, the add_key() system call can be used (see:
 ``Documentation/security/keys/core.rst``).
-The key type must be "logon"; keys of this type are kept in kernel memory and cannot be read back by userspace.
+The key type must be "logon"; keys of this type are kept in kernel memory and cananalt be read back by userspace.
 The key description must be "fscrypt:" followed by the 16-character lower case hex representation of the ``master_key_descriptor`` that was set in the encryption policy.
 The